MaterializeInc/materialize/doc/user/content/get-started/quickstart.md

 the Materialize Emulator does not provide the full experience of using Materialize.

-## Step 0.
-Sign in to Materialize

-Navigate to the [Materialize console](https://console.materialize.com/) and sign in.
-By default, you should land in the SQL Shell.
-If you're already signed in, you can access the SQL Shell in the left-hand menu.

 ## Step 1.
 Ingest streaming data

 You'll use a sample auction house data set to build an operational use